Unsuitable Homes

 - People need more help to find out about the different sorts of housing available.

-- Getting housing can be complicated – fitting everything together requires support.
+- Getting a house can be complicated – fitting everything together requires support.

 - Housing should be planned around easy access to shops and provision of day support.

-- Housing and support are separate but not considering the two together results in housing that does not work for some people with LD.
+- Housing and support are separate, but not considering the two together result in housing that does not work for some people with learning disabilities.

-- Planning support takes time; Support does not end for family, even when a housing package is in place.
+- Planning support takes time, support does not end for the family, even when a housing package is in place.

-The Good Home Alliance project team has collated responses to public and staff surveys, workshops, and interviews to develop a housing service model.
-A report on this can be found alongside this factsheet.
+The Good Home Lincs project team collated responses to public and staff surveys, workshops, and interviews, and engaged a group of residents to develop and co-produce the Hub model.

 6. Gaps and Unmet Needs

 There are differences in the available assistance across the county.
-DCs are preparing a common Discretionary Housing Assistance Policy that will cover discretionary adaptations or aids, and assistance above mandatory DFG limits, or to meet financial contributions assessed through the prescribed means test.
-These actions should help people with disability and health needs to remain in their existing home, or move to a more suitable home.
-The Lincolnshire Healthy and Accessible Homes Group plans to embed DFGs within the wider health and care system, using funding streams more efficiently and join with equipment services and digital technologies.
+District councils have adopted a common Discretionary Housing Assistance Policy that, subject to eligibility, can assist residents to stay safe and well by contributing towards discretionary adaptations or aids, assistance above mandatory DFG limits, or meeting financial contributions assessed through the prescribed means test.
+These actions should help people with disability and health needs to remain in their existing home or move to a more suitable home.
+However, DFG funds have been fully utilised on mandatory DFGs in some areas meaning no discretionary assistance can be offered.
+The Lincolnshire Healthy and Accessible Homes Group plans to better embed DFGs within the wider health and care system, using funding streams more efficiently alongside equipment services and digital technologies.

 7. Next Steps